hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/240_005_alasinga.md

 an hour for a meal, and paper after paper read, most of them very trivial, but they would wait and wait to hear their favourites.

-Dharmapâla of Ceylon was one of the favourites But unfortunately he was not a good speaker.
+Dharmapāla of Ceylon was one of the favourites But unfortunately he was not a good speaker.
 He had only quotations from Max Müller and Rhys Davids to give them.
 He is a very sweet man, and we became very intimate during the Parliament.